 Idaho Gourd Festival - The Clubhouse Event Center

 Celebrate decorative gourd season at the Idaho Gourd Festival!
 A gourd art competition, silent auction, demonstrations, holiday gifts, and more will all be part of the festivities during this fall weekend.
-This is the Idaho Gourd Festival’s 19th year, and since the kids are free, bring the whole family.
-Learn more.
+This is the Idaho Gourd Festival’s 20th year, and since the kids are free, bring the whole family.